This tiny barrier island proves that smaller is better when it comes to Florida beaches. …

 Napatree Point Beach

 Start each day with a stroll to the public beach at Napatree Point.
 This is a pristine stretch of sand with few amenities and is only accessible by foot, so the farther you walk, the more quiet and private the beach becomes.
-Walk until you can’t hear civilization anymore, stake out a piece of the beach and enjoy the luxury of nothing more than warm sand to lie on, a cool ocean to swim in and the company of a few seagulls.
+Walk until you can’t hear civilization anymore, stake out a piece of the beach and enjoy the luxury of nothing more than warm sand to lie on, a cool ocean to swim in, and the company of a few seagulls.

-There is a fee for entry, which includes nearby parking, umbrellas and chairs to rent and has lifeguards during the season.
+There is a fee for entry, which includes nearby parking, umbrellas, and chairs to rent, and has lifeguards during the season.

 Lunch at Olympia Tea Room

 Generations of vacationers have been eating there since it opened its doors in 1916.
 Even though the dining room has been updated over the years, it still retains enough of its original character to be a link to Watch Hill’s past.
 Grab a table outside so you can people watch and contemplate what makes a perfect club sandwich.
-More information can be found at their website.
+More information can be found on their website.

 The Flying Horse Carousel

 Reputed to be the second oldest carousel in the US.
-This 19th century amusement has been thrilling children since it opened in 1879 and even the most 21st century 10-year-old is going to do their best to collect metal rings from the dispenser each time they go around the circle.
+This 19th-century amusement has been thrilling children since it opened in 1879 and even the most 21st century 10-year-old are going to do their best to collect metal rings from the dispenser each time they go around the circle.
 The rider who is lucky enough to wind up with the single “Brass Ring” hidden amongst the iron ones gets another free ride on the carousel and bragging rights amongst their friends and family.